TRS Plan 2

 Each year you’ll receive a statement that shows the taxable amount of your annuity.
 Complete a Form W-4P to choose the amount you’d like withheld from your payments for taxes.
 Without a Form W-4P, the tax withholding will follow IRS guidelines using a status of married with three allowances.

 For more information about taxes, review IRS Publication 575.
 You might want to consult a tax advisor.
 DRS and the record keeper are not authorized to give tax advice.

 TRS Plan annuity

 This annuity is available to all Teachers’ Retirement System (TRS) members.
-Unlike purchasing service credit or the Plan 3 TAP annuity, the Teachers’ annuity can be purchased using any funds other than member Plan 3 contributions.
+Unlike purchasing service credit or the Plan 3 TAP annuity, the Teachers’ annuity can be purchased using any of your own funds (except any Plan 3 contributions).
 With this annuity, your survivor will be the same as the one you selected for your pension payment.
 If you return to work, this annuity continues.